Enter your postal code to find the vaccinating clinic closest to you.

 Update travel vaccines: 🚫

-With winter’s seemingly endless days of darkness and sub-zero temperatures, we’re all tempted to click that “BOOK NOW!” button for a getaway towards anywhere but here.
-Before flocking towards sunnier shores, though, ask yourself this crucial question: are my travel vaccines up to date?
-If the answer is no, you’ll definitely want to consider adding immunizations to your to-do list: outbreaks at home are often tied to people who have been exposed to illnesses overseas.
+With winter’s seemingly endless days of darkness and sub-zero temperatures, we’re all tempted to click that “BOOK NOW!” button for a getaway to anywhere but here.
+Before flocking towards sunnier shores, though, are you sure your travel vaccines are up to date?
+If the answer is no, consider adding immunizations to the top of your to-do list: outbreaks at home are often tied to people who have been exposed to illnesses overseas.

 Hepatitis A & B

-Hepatitis A is a liver disease typically contracted through contaminated uncooked foods and water conditions that differ from what your body is used to.1 Hepatitis B can be contracted through infected body fluids – whether this entails a steamy winter fling while you’re away, or you need stitches in a medical environment with different hygiene standards than the ones you’re used to back home.2 Immunizations available for Hepatitis A and B are typically long-term solutions, and don’t require frequent updates.
+Hepatitis A is a liver disease typically contracted through contaminated uncooked foods and water conditions that differ from what your body is used to.5 Hepatitis B can be contracted through infected body fluids – whether this entails a steamy winter fling while you’re away, or you need stitches in a medical environment with different hygiene standards than the ones you’re used to back home.6 Immunizations available for Hepatitis A and B are typically long-term solutions and don’t require frequent updates.

 Traveller’s diarrhea

-Enterotoxigenic E. coli is the most prevalent cause of traveller’s diarrhea across the world.3 You’re subjecting your gastrointestinal system to contaminated foods or water that can upset your stomach.
-Immunization is an easy win for eager travelers to avoid spending full days under artificial lighting desperately clutching a porcelain throne, to instead soak up beachside sunshine on a lounge chair.
+Enterotoxigenic E. coli is the most prevalent cause of traveller’s diarrhea across the world.7 You’re subjecting your gastrointestinal system to contaminated foods or water that can upset your stomach.
+Immunization is an easy win for eager travellers to indulge in new foods and flavours and avoid spending full days under artificial lighting desperately clutching a porcelain throne.

 Tetanus

-Tetanus bacteria enters the body via a wound and can affect the nervous system if left untreated.4 Make sure this routine vaccine is up to date, especially when traveling to remote regions where medical establishment are far away if you have wounds that need attention.
+Tetanus bacteria enter the body via a wound and can affect the nervous system if left untreated, so think long and hard before you waltz spontaneously into that foreign tattoo shop!8 Make sure this routine vaccine is up to date, especially when travelling to remote regions where medical establishments are far away if you have wounds that need attention.
 The good news?
 These immunizations will last around 10 years before needing to update them again!

 Travel with peace of mind

-If you’re still unsure which immunizations you’ll need, give yourself somewhere between four to eight weeks to consult with your healthcare provider.5 Research the health risks you might encounter at your destination and make sure you get the required immunizations within a reasonable timeframe for them to take effect.
+If you’re still unsure which immunizations you’ll need, give yourself somewhere between four to six weeks to consult with your healthcare provider and to allow the vaccines to take effect.9 Research the health risks you might encounter at your destination and make sure you get the required immunizations within a reasonable timeframe for them to kick in before departure.

 Brought to you by Vaccines411.ca - know where to go for your vaccinations.